automationsaan/hello-world-springboot/README.md

 - Exposes a REST endpoint at `/` that returns `Hello, World!`.
 - Includes a unit test to verify the application context loads.
 - Jenkins pipeline builds, tests, analyzes, and enforces code quality using SonarQube/SonarCloud.
+- Publishes the built JAR to JFrog Artifactory.
+- Builds and publishes a Docker image to JFrog Artifactory Docker registry.
 - Supports local SonarQube/SonarCloud analysis via `sonar-project.properties`.
-- Builds a Docker image for the Spring Boot application.

 ## Setup and Run Locally